Last Updated: 17th September 2021

 At Actionpoint we are committed to our customers, and their individual needs.
 Therefore, we want to keep you well informed of these industry changes, and to make sure you are up to date with the developments as early as possible, so that your packaging process remains hassle-free.

 The vast majority of packaging products contain either paper or plastic, and these are the two main sectors which have seen these changes take place.
-As of the time of updating our page in June 2021 the situation is continuing with the constraints of the past 6 months, so customers will be advised to plan as far ahead as possible particularly as we start to get close to Q4 with its usual spikes in demand.
+The situation is continuing with the constraints of the past 6 months, so customers will be advised to plan as far ahead as possible particularly as we start to get close to Q4 with its usual spikes in demand.

 As an overview, the tables below show the pricing and lead time data for the industry as a whole compared to Actionpoint, since November 2020;